dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 * 2nd tab in settings UI reorganized to adjust front side (visitor side).
 * 5th tab to set dashboard side (authoring and various technical settings).
 * includes authoring propagate options *previously available only in theme's class* (see new 5th tab in settings UI).
-* WARNING : users of child theme examples (bundled series like twentyten to twentyfourteen-xili) must update and use latest releases now available in [github](https://github.com/dev-xiligroup?tab=repositories) - *backup before langs subfolder to keep previous translations* -
+* WARNING : users of child theme examples (bundled series like twentyten to twentyfifteen-xili) must update and use latest releases now available in [github](https://github.com/dev-xiligroup?tab=repositories) - *backup before langs subfolder to keep previous translations* -
 * widgets adapted for theme customize appearance screen (WP 3.9+).
 * fixes - returns from developers and webmasters are welcome.
 * code cleanup.